-Do we need to adjust the maps in the project plan if the municipality approves different boundaries than those recommended by the Plan Commission?
+- Do we need to adjust the maps in the project plan if the municipality approves different boundaries than those recommended by the Planning Commission?

 Yes.
 The maps in the final project plan must reflect the boundaries approved by the municipality and the Joint Review Board.

-Resolution Checklist for the requirements for each resolution (planning commission, local legislative body and Joint Review Board).
+Yes.
+See the Resolution Checklist for the requirements for each resolution (Planning Commission, local legislative body and Joint Review Board).

 Yes.
-However, the public hearing notice must list each creation separately and the municipality must approve each TID with a separate resolution.
+However, the public hearing notice must list each creation separately and the municipality must adopt a separate resolution for each TID.

-For a creation resolution adopted between October 1, 2019, and September 30, 2020, use the assessment as of January 1, 2020.
+For a creation resolution adopted between October 1, 2023, and September 30, 2024, use the assessment as of January 1, 2024.
 Use the assessed values as of the final adjournment by that year's Board of Review (BOR).
-Do not complete the value forms until after the BOR.
+Do not complete the Base Value Workbook until after the BOR.